About

 Maria has lived in Nashville her entire life.
 She graduated from Overton High School and attended Belmont University.
 Her first full-time job was a Dictaphone secretary position at a local insurance agency.
 She became interested in the insurance business, and she went to school and got her insurance license in 1988.

 That same year, she married her husband, Lance, and they now have two children.
 When Maria isn’t at work, she is actively involved at her church.
-During warmer months, the Cook family enjoys boating on the lake.
-Maria also enjoys a good book when she can find the time to read.
+During warmer months, the Cook family enjoys boating on the lake and camping in National Parks.

 andy